0xProject/0x-api/README.md

 ## Introduction

-The 0x API is a collection of services and endpoints that can be run together or separately.
-In aggregate, the APIs provide interfaces to 0x liquidity.
+The DIVA-0x API is a fork of the [0x-api repo](https://github.com/0xProject/0x-api) extended with services for [DIVA Protocol](https://github.com/divaprotocol/diva-contracts).
+Inspired by 0x, DIVA Protocol allows the creation of off-chain offers to engage in a derivative contract with on-chain settlement on fill.
+The API is a collection of services and endpoints that can be run together or separately.
+In aggregate, the APIs provide interfaces to 0x and DIVA Protocol liquidity.
 Everything can be run monolithically via `yarn start` and `docker-compose` up as described in [Getting Started](#getting-started).

 ## Services